 Long before tuition inflation, burgeoning student debt and student loan defaults made headlines, Dr. Mohammed T. AliNiazee, a highly esteemed professor and researcher in academia, recognized the crisis looming on the horizon.
-He recognized that not all students had the luxury to dedicate four to five years to an education, forgoing a sustainable income..
-As concerning were trends indicating that a growing number of students couldn’t complete a four-year-degree within that period.
+He recognized that not all students had the luxury to dedicate four to five years to an education, forgoing a sustainable income.
+As concerning were trends indicating that a growing number of students couldn’t complete a four-year degree within that period.
 He foresaw the need for a college education that was not only accelerated but also equipped students with technical knowledge and practical experience for their chosen career paths.
 His is the vision behind NWSC.

 A cultural hub with numerous advanced centers for healthcare and medicine, Chicago was selected as the city to establish NWSC.
 In 2008, President AliNiazee acquired the property in Rolling Meadows, IL, that is now NWSC.
 After establishing the Corporate Board and the Board of Regents, M.A.Q.
-Khan (late), a retired professor of biology for the University of Illinois at Chicago joined NWSC as the Chairman of the Board of Regents and was appointed as the college’s Vice President.
+Khan (late), a retired professor of biology from the University of Illinois at Chicago joined NWSC as the Chairman of the Board of Regents and was appointed as the College’s Vice President.
 Dr. Khan was instrumental in this formative period at NWSC.
 Additional faculty and staff were hired by Dr. AliNiazee as the school started to grow.

 Since its founding in 2008, NWSC has made great progress and continues to pursue its vision – providing the very best educational environment for accelerated, practical learning.
 Currently, NWSC offers accelerated degrees and healthcare certification programs.
 Since NWSC’s first two students in 2009, nearly 650 students have graduated over the past eight years.
 As a small college, NWSC continues to strive for excellence in academic and a superb service to our culturally diverse group of students.